 Handling and Braking

-The CTS sets itself apart is on windy, country roads.
-Even basic models handle corners well, with a four-wheel independent suspension tightened up by a pair of stabilizer bars.
+Test drivers report that the CTS sets itself apart on winding country roads.
+They say that even base models handle corners well.
 The available sport-tuned suspension on the Performance trim ups the ante considerably, though a few reviewers say it is too firm for daily commuting.
 Test drivers say that the CTS’ brakes are powerful and the optional all-wheel drive helps the car feel more planted on the road.

 - "Regardless of suspension, non-V CTS models approach, but can't quite reach, the high standards set by the BMW 3-Series and Infiniti G37.
 Steering feel is precise, and lean in corners is well checked, though this Cadillac doesn't feel quite as agile in quick transitions as its rivals.
 Brake feel and performance are impressive on all models." -- Consumer Guide